 The ACCM board makes a decision regarding accreditation status, which is then communicated to the school and all relevant stakeholders.
 A school that is being evaluated for accreditation for the first time whose facilities are not in close proximity but are located in separate geographical locations may require several separate site visits by the ACCM inspection team over a specified time period in order to fully complete the requirements for accreditation.
 In these circumstances, the school may be granted conditional accreditation for one year where it is found to be in substantial compliance with ACCM standards following an inspection of the pre-clinical campus.
 At the end of this year, when the administrative headquarters and selected clinical sites have been inspected, conditional accreditation will, depending on the degree of compliance with the ACCM Standards of Accreditation, be replaced by:

 - Accreditation for a total period of three years.

 - Accreditation for a total period of six years

 - Probationary accreditation

-A school that is found to be in full compliance with the ACCM Standards will be granted unconditional accreditation for a maximum of 5 years.
-A school that is found to be in substantial compliance with the ACCM Standards will have its conditional accreditation extended for up to two years.
-A school that falls out of substantial compliance with the Standards will be placed on probation.
+A school that is found to be in full compliance with the ACCM Standards will be granted accreditation for a maximum of 6 years.
+A school that is not in full compliance with the ACCM Standards will be granted accreditation for three years.
+A school that falls out of substantial compliance with the Standards at any time during an accreditation period, will be placed on probation.